 As a matter of fact, the iOS app from TorGuard currently supports IPsec, IKEv2, OpenVPN, and WireGuard.
 Using those protocols, you can enjoy robust security, privacy, and anonymity.
 Still, OpenConnect offers some advantages over IPsec and ikev2.

 For example, OpenConnect maximizes the amount of usable bandwidth and thereby can increase effective operating speeds for VPN users.

 OpenConnect users can also avoid ISP throttling because TorGuard’s implementation uses a second SSH tunnel.

 Traffic coming from OpenConnect clients often goes undetected by ISPs, corporations, and communist-operated firewalls (such as China’s “Golden Shield”) because it uses SSL.
 OpenConnect data is encrypted using AES-256-GCM.

 In other words, it’s nice to have OpenConnect available.
 Here, we’re going to show you the VPN how-to’s behind OpenConnect iOS.

 Using OpenConnect with iOS

-OpenConnect was created to be an open source replacement for Cisco’s AnyConnect protocol.
+Developers created OpenConnect as an open-source replacement for Cisco’s AnyConnect protocol.